-Most Fridays there will be a "homework party" in 144MA Cory from 3pm-7pm.
+Most Fridays there will be a "homework party" from 5pm-9pm.
+It will be held in either the Wozniak Lounge in Soda or 144 MA Cory so check the course calendar.
 Homework party is optional but highly encouraged.

 GSIs, readers, and occasionally the instructors will be present in shifts to answer any homework questions.
 Students are expected to help each other out, and if desired, form ad-hoc "pickup" homework groups in the style of a pickup basketball game.
 We highly encourage students to attend homework party.